fl101/awardfares-blog/_posts/2023-11-02-us-china-award-flights.md

 ---
 layout: post
-title: "US-China Award Flights:"
+title: "US-China Award Flights: What Are The Best Routes?"
 category: [Guide]
 tags: [China]
 author: Germán
 image: /assets/img/us-china-award-flights/cover.webp
-hidden: true
-sitemap: false
 ---

 As of November 2023, direct flights between the United States and China are still limited due to a complex geopolitical situation, travel bans, and trails of COVID-19.
 This makes it **extremely hard** for travelers connecting between both countries to find good alternatives: nonstop flights are expensive and very limited, and stopovers aren't ideal because of travel times and visa-related issues.